 - Biofreeze Professional: Biofreeze is greaseless, stainless and has a vanishing scent.
 It is an optimized, fast-acting proprietary formula.

 Topical NSAIDS are now available without a prescription.
-Diclofenac sodium 1% gel (Voltaren Arthritis Pain) is now available at many pharmacies.
-A 2016 Cochrane review 14 concluded, “Topical diclofenac and topical ketoprofen can provide good levels of pain relief beyond carrier in osteoarthritis for a minority of people, but there is no evidence for other chronic painful conditions.”
+Diclofenac sodium 1% gel (voltaren arthritis pain) is now available at many pharmacies.
+A 2016 Cochrane review concluded,14 “Topical diclofenac and topical ketoprofen can provide good levels of pain relief beyond carrier in osteoarthritis for a minority of people, but there is no evidence for other chronic painful conditions.”

 Safe Arthritis Pain Management